-“Oxygen therapy – by face mask, nasal cannula or nasal catheter – has been widely practised in medicine since the end of the eighteenth century.
+“Oxygen therapy – by face mask, nasal cannula or nasal catheter – has been widely practiced in medicine since the end of the eighteenth century.
 Most methods of administration do not permit control or knowledge of dosage.
 Indeed, it has been commented that oxygen ‘is still perhaps probably the most misused of all drugs’.”1

 “Patients requiring long-term oxygen therapy (LTOT) must have access to clinically effective home oxygen equipment that is adaptable to their needs outside the hospital.
 Costing less and providing for a more normal lifestyle, home oxygen therapy has evolved to a standard of care for patients experiencing chronic hypoxemia.
 Going beyond stationary home devices, new oxygen equipment has been developed to meet the needs both of the patient who is more mobile and of the oxygen suppliers who are struggling to respond to economic pressures from payers.
 It is important to keep in mind that oxygen equipment only stores or produces oxygen in the home.
 Oxygen is a drug that requires a prescription, an effective delivery system, therapeutic dosing, and monitoring for effective therapy.
 Economics and patient demands are a secondary consideration to providing effective oxygen therapy.”2

 “Long-term oxygen therapy is extended use of oxygen.
 Oxygen therapy is delivered as a gas from an oxygen source.
 Different oxygen sources are: 1) oxygen concentrators, electrical units delivering oxygen converted from room air; 2) liquid oxygen systems, which deliver gaseous oxygen stored as liquid in a tank; and 3) oxygen cylinders, which contain compressed gaseous oxygen.
 All are available in portable versions.
 Oxygen is breathed in through a nasal cannula or through a mask covering the mouth and nose.
-The treating clinician determines the flow rate, duration of use, method of administration, and oxygen source according to individual patient needs.”4
+The treating clinician determines the flow rate, duration of use, method of administration, and oxygen source according to individual patient needs.”3

-Drawbacks of Standard Oxygen Therapy
+Disadvantages of Standard Oxygen Therapy

 “Drawbacks of standard oxygen therapy that limit the effectiveness and tolerance of oxygen delivery:

-1. Oxygen is not humidified at low flow:
+- Oxygen is not humidified at low flow:

-nasal and ocular trauma
+- nasal and ocular trauma

-discomfort related to the mask
+- discomfort related to the mask

-2. Insufficient heating leads to poor tolerance of oxygen therapy
+- Insufficient heating leads to poor tolerance of oxygen therapy

-3. Unwarmed and dry gas may cause bronchoconstriction and may decrease pulmonary compliance and conductance
+- Unwarmed and dry gas may cause bronchoconstriction and may decrease pulmonary compliance and conductance

-4. With low/medium-flow devices, oxygen cannot be delivered at flows greater than 15 L/min, whereas inspiratory flow in patients with respiratory failure varies widely and is considerably higher, between 30 and more than 100 L/min
+- With low/medium-flow devices, oxygen cannot be delivered at flows greater than 15 L/min, whereas inspiratory flow in patients with respiratory failure varies widely and is considerably higher, between 30 and more than 100 L/min

 Check your device regularly